-Simone M. Scully is a writer, editor, photographer, and playwright based in New York.
+Simone M. Scully is an editor, writer, photographer, and playwright based in New York.

-She also writes about numerous topics and issues, including science, health, the environment, travel, social good, animals, and the arts.
-Her work has appeared on Weather.com, Nautilus, Audubon magazine, Narratively, Geek.com, WhatToExpect.com, Everyday Health, Mashable, AskMen.com, Spectrum (Columbia's School of Social Work's magazine), and Inside New York.
+Her work has covered numerous topics, including science, health, the environment, travel, social good, animals, and the arts.
+Her work has appeared on Upworthy, Weather.com, Nautilus, Audubon magazine, Narratively, Geek.com, WhatToExpect.com, BestGifts.com, Everyday Health, Mashable, AskMen.com, Spectrum (Columbia's School of Social Work's magazine), and Inside New York.

 She is a graduate of Columbia University Graduate School of Journalism, where she received her Master's degree in Journalism and was awarded the John Horgan Award for Critical Science Journalism.

 Born in Minnesota, Simone moved to Toulouse, France when she was four years old.
-She lived in France for 14 years, then moved to London to study International Relations at the London School of Economics and Political Science.
+She lived in France for 14 years, before moving to London, England to study International Relations at the London School of Economics and Political Science.